raspberrypilearning/solar-system-simulator/en/step_4.md

 --- /task ---

-Now you have the data loaded into your program.
-Next, you'll that data into dictionaries like the one you made for Mercury.
+Now you have the data in your program.
+Next, you'll make that data into dictionaries, like the one you made for Mercury.

 --- task ---

-After loading the file, split `lines[2]` at the commas.
-Load the list of values that creates into a `venus` dictionary.
-Turn any text strings of numbers into Python numbers — using `int()` and `float()` — as you do.
+Split `lines[2]` at the commas and store it in `planet`.
+Load the list of values from `planet` into a `venus` dictionary.
+As you are making the dictionary, change any numbers from text to Python numbers using `int()` and `float()`.

 --- code ---
 ---
 language: python
 filename: main.py — load_planets()
 line_numbers: true
-line_number_start:
+line_number_start: 55
-line_highlights:
+line_highlights: 59-67
 ---
   with open('planets.csv') as f:
     data = f.read()